simphotonics/exception_templates/example/README.md

 ## Exception Templates: Example
 [![Build Status](https://travis-ci.com/simphotonics/exception_templates.svg?branch=master)](https://travis-ci.com/simphotonics/exception_templates)

-The program found here can be run in a terminal by navigating to the folder *example* in your local copy of this library and using the command:
+The program [example.dart][example] can be run in a terminal by navigating to the folder *example* in your local copy of this library and using the command:
 ```Console
 $ dart bin/example.dart
 ```